Good Practice Course

 The layout is fairly challenging with lots of distance, water hazards, and the wind.
 Big arms can score well but the combination of the water and wind will make you think twice on some shots.

 This course used to be pretty forgettable but the new layout is fun and a challenge.
 I'd say it is worth the drive to come check it out.
-So long as you can deal with playing in the wind, the course is definitely worth playing.
+It certainly doesn't compare to many of the great courses around the metroplex but for a change of pace, the course is definitely worth playing.